Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.Blobs/AzureStorageNetMigrationV12.md

 In the interest of simplifying the API surface, v12 uses three top level clients to match this structure that can be used to interact with a majority of your resources: `BlobServiceClient`, `BlobContainerClient`, and `BlobClient`.
 Note that blob-type-specific operations can still be accessed by their specific clients, as in v11.

+#### Migrating from CloudBlockBlob

+We recommend `BlobClient` as a starting place when migrating code that used v11's `CloudBlockBlob`.

-`BlobClient` is NOT a replacement of v11's `CloudBlob`, which served as a base class for the three blob type classes. v12 contains `BlobBaseClient` as a replacement base class. `BlobClient` is a SDK-only concept that trades off advanced functionality like partial blob updates for an easier to understand abstraction of blobs, wher you do not need to worry about blob types or their implementation mechanisms.
-They are backed up by block blobs in Storage, and you can switch your code over to using `BlockBlobClient`s with no extra steps involving your already-stored data.
+`BlobClient` doesn't have a true equivalent to any classes in v11. v12 contains `BlobBaseClient` as an analog for `CloudBlob` and `BlockBlobClient` as an analog for `CloudBlockBlob`. `BlobClient` is a new class to interact with blobs in Azure Storage.
+It trades off advanced functionality like partial blob updates for an easier to understand abstraction of blobs, where you do not need to worry about blob types or their implementation mechanisms.
+Blobs created through `BlobClient` are block blobs in Azure Storage, and you can later switch your code over to using `BlockBlobClient`s with no extra steps involving your already-stored data.

+#### Migrating from CloudBlobDirectory

 Note the absence of a v12 equivalent for v11's `CloudBlobDirectory`.
-Directories were an SDK-only concept that did not exist Azure Blob Storage, and which were not brought forwards into the modern Storage SDK.
-As shown by the diagram above, containers only contain a flat list of blobs, but those blobs can be named and listed in ways that imply a folder-like structure.
+Directories were an SDK-only concept that did not exist in Azure Blob Storage, and which were not brought forwards into the modern Storage SDK.
+As shown by the diagram in [Client Structure](#client-structure)], containers only contain a flat list of blobs, but those blobs can be named and listed in ways that imply a folder-like structure.
 See our [Listing Blobs in a Container](#listing-blobs-in-a-container) migration samples later in this guide for more information.

 For those whose workloads revolve around manipulating directories and heavily relied on the leagacy SDKs abstraction of this structure, consider the [pros and cons of enabling hierarchical namespace](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-namespace) on your storage account, which would allow switching to the [Data Lake gen 2 SDK](https://docs.microsoft.com/dotnet/api/overview/azure/storage.files.datalake-readme), whose migration is not covered in this document.

+#### Class Conversion Reference

 The following table lists v11 classes and their v12 equivalents for quick reference.